GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

 - Now, the administrator web UI and oxAuth have some failover redundancy.
 There is obviously more configuration necessary on the network layer of the topology for true HA failover, but that is outside of the scope of this documentation.

+## Support
+Clustering is outside the scope of free community support.
+For more details about supported options for HA, [schedule a call](https://gluu.org/booking).